ushiboy/picmd/README.md

 ## Command Handler Interface

-The command handler function receives the command parameter byte in the first argument and the command parameter size in the second argument.
+The command handler function receives the byte data of the command parameter as the first argument and the size of the command parameter as the second argument.
+Also, one or both of these can be omitted.

 ### When returning some kind of response